 Nine (9) years of professional experience as a business analyst operating within financial systems.

-Business analyst is defined as serving as a liaison between business units, technology and support teams interpreting the business needs of an organization and translating into application and operational requirements.
+NOTE: Business analyst is defined as serving as a liaison between business units, technology and support teams interpreting the business needs of an organization and translating into application and operational requirements.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE